TheDevHorse/single-responsibility/README.md

 ## Factory Pattern

-In many systems, object creation logic is often scattered across different parts of the codebase — leading to duplication, tight coupling, and violations of SRP.
-The **Factory pattern** addresses this by centralizing creation logic.

-In this project, the `ProductFactory` is solely responsible for creating instances of products like `Phone` and `Laptop`.
-It uses a mapping of product types to their specific factory methods.
-This ensures that classes consuming products don't need to know how to construct them — only how to request them.
+Object creation can become scattered and repetitive across a codebase.
+To avoid this, the `Factory` pattern centralizes instantiation logic.
+In this project, `ProductFactory` handles the creation of products like `Phone` and `Laptop`, mapping each type to its factory method.
+This keeps construction logic separate from business logic and adheres to SRP.

 ###  SRP in Action